On symplectic fillings of small Seifert $3$-manifolds: Strategy for main theorem

+\begin{definition} If there are no strands with degree less than or equal to $-2$ in $C$ except for irreducible components of $K$, we call the configuration $C$ the \emph{curve configuration} of a minimal symplectic filling $W$. \end{definition}

-\begin{remark} In order to get a curve configuration for a given minimal symplectic filling $W$, we blow up at exceptional $2$-sphere only if the proper transform of the exceptional $2$-sphere become an irreducible component of $K$ in the final configuration.
-Hence, the curve configuration $C$ of a minimal symplectic filling $W$ consists of strands representing irreducible components of $K$ and exceptional $2$-spheres intersecting with the irreducible components of $K$.
-We denote the exceptional $2$-spheres by red-colored strands (See Figure~\ref{curveconfig-example} for example).
+\begin{remark} Note that a curve configuration $C$ of $W$ consists of strands representing irreducible components of $K$ and exceptional $2$-spheres intersecting with the irreducible components of $K$.
+We denote the exceptional $2$-spheres by dash-dotted strands (See Figure~\ref{curveconfig-example} for example).